cernanalysispreservation/analysispreservation.cern.ch/docs/overview/introduction.rst

 ------------------

 Our core team is based at CERN including both information scientists and computer scientists working in the scientific information service and in CERN IT.
-We work closely together with preservation and outreach representatives within the four largest LHC collaborations and related projects like RECAST, DASPOS and REANA (you can find more on these projects :doc:`here <related-projects>`).
+We work closely together with preservation and outreach representatives within the four largest LHC collaborations and related projects like RECAST, DASPOS and REANA (you can find a short information on these projects in :doc:`this list <../reference-guide/terms>`).
 Many contributions are made by and achieved through the help and support from physicists who are working on one of the four largest LHC collaborations.

 :doc:`Contact us <../support>` if you want to join the community!